dy1z/docs/content/docs/development/templates.md

 ### Fetch

-You can fetch and display remote content in your email templates.
+You can fetch and display remote content in your email templates:

 ```html
 <fetch url="https://jsonplaceholder.typicode.com/users">